Juanjopalma/Ascendio/README.md

 1. Clone this repository to your local machine:
    - git clone https://github.com/Juanjopalma/Ascendio.git

-2. Move to the application folder:
+2. Open one console and move to the application folder in :
+   - cd client

+3. Open other console and move to the application folder in :
-   - cd API_Countries_Project
+   - cd server

-4. Install the dependencies:
+4. Install the dependenciesv in each console:
    - npm i

-5. Start the application:
+5. Start the application in each console:
    - npm run dev

 6. Control + click on the terminal message like this (the port may be different):